 - What is employer’s contribution to data transfer costs?

-- As a rule, the employer is liable for direct costs related to regular distant work.
+- As a rule, the employer is liable for direct costs related to regular remote work.

 - Clear targets and schedules shall be determined.